bonczbe/MNB-IC-Market-tax-calculator-with-Gmail-integration/README.md

 - Automatically upserts yearly tax calculations on December 31st
 - Multi-user support: each user sees only their own accounts (admins see all)
 - Admin can create users and generate/reset passwords
+- Two-factor authentication (2FA) support via Laravel Fortify
+- Policy-based authorization on all resources

+***

+## Known Limitations

+> **Single email account:** The application currently extracts broker emails from a **single shared IMAP account** configured in `config/imap.php`.
+All broker accounts across all users are processed from this one mailbox.
+>
+> **Planned improvement:** Per-user email configuration is planned for a future release — each user will be able to connect their own email account for independent email extraction.

 ***